kahdo/backend-coding-challenge/README.md

     * Implemented UnbabelTranslationController
     * Implemented UnbabelSimpleApi Class
         * *NOTE: Unbabel-py Python Module is not working with the Unbabel API.
 I had to implement my own simple component based on Unbabel's sources*
     * Implemented Celery Scheduled Tasks for monitoring untranslated items.

-**Current stage**: Flask Web View of the downloaded data.
+7. Flask Web View of the downloaded data.
+    * MainView (index)
+    * StoryComments
+8. Website deployed and running [HERE](http://unbabelchallenge.angrybits.org:5000/)
+    * Since this is just a challenge/toy project, I did not bother to deploy to nginx+uWSGI.
+We are using Flask's built-in server.
+    * Going to leave this running for a few days so you can assess.
+Also if you need SSH access to the live running app, just ask.
+9. Task completed.

 #### Set up